contagon/handbook/handbook/20-activities.md

 * One annual day camp or similar activity for Primary children ages 8–11.
 * Optional activities as outlined in [20.5](20-activities.md#205-optional-activities).

-If funds from participants are not sufficient, the bishop may authorize one group fund-raising activity annually that complies with the guidelines in [20.6.8](20-activities.md#2068-fund-raising-activities).
+If funds from participants are not sufficient, the bishop may authorize one group fundraising activity annually that complies with the guidelines in [20.6.8](20-activities.md#2068-fundraising-activities).

 In no case should the expenses or travel for an annual camp or similar activity be excessive.
 Nor should the lack of personal funds prohibit a member from participating.